culturing/poems/Poems/2026-05-14/08 Savage Humanity.md

         Gray bulge of fruit-skin of blister, for</br>
         exposing that inwardness will</br>
         increase your pain, for you</br>
-        are part of this world.
+        are part of the world.
 You think</br>
         I am speaking in riddles.
 But I am not, for</br>
     </br>
         The world means only itself.</br>